 It’s clear that during the pandemic, we became more reliant on video conferencing tools to bring us together.
 However now, long after social distancing rules have been scrapped, we are accustomed using online video calls to stay in touch with friends, family, and fellow employees.
 Given that software like Zoom requires access to your camera and microphone, it’s best to stick with well-known services.
 Also, always be wary of apps and websites which request these permissions.

 - Skype for personal calls

 - Cisco Webex Meetings for business

 As mentioned earlier, knowledge is your best defence against fraudsters, hackers, and scammers.
-An informed approach should be coupled with good habits to keep yourself and your loved ones safe.
+An informed approach should be coupled with good habits to keep yourself, your business, and your loved ones safe.
 Try to maintain the following practices:

 - Ensure that passwords are long and unique with 15-20 different characters